sulu/docs/developer-documentation/000-foundation/content-navigation-integration.md

 * setDisplay - array which defines when tabs are shown (either 'new' or 'edit')
 * setComponent - defines which component is called when clicking tab
 * setComponentOption - array of options

+Please note that the relevant options from the surrounding tab component will be passed to next component.
+The Tab-Component also automatically adds another DOM element, to which the component will be attached.

 And add service to Resources/config/services.yml (or xml):